nens/threedi-docs/source/e_1d_tutorial.rst

 Before you start, please make sure to:

 * Install the 3Di Modeller Interface.
 Please see :ref:`3di_instruments_and_downloads` for instructions.
-* Install the 3Di toolbox in the Modeller Interface.
-Please see :ref:`plugin_installation` for instructions.
-* Gain access to the 3Di web portal.
-Please see the :ref:`guide_to_portal` for instructions.
 * Download the dataset for this tutorial `here <https://nens.lizard.net/media/3di-tutorials/Tutorial_1D_gemengd.zip>`__.